Compression in Teradata Columnar offers two main benefits: Reduction in used permanent space and disk IOs.

 Teradata Columnar & Run-Length Encoding

-This compression method stores each column value exactly once but adds information about the consecutive rows which contain this value.
-Assuming that a column container for a date column contains the date ‘2015-10-29’ in the rows 100-200, run-length encoding would store this information like this:
+This compression technique once stores each column value and supplements it with data about the subsequent rows with the same value.
+For instance, if a date column contains ‘2015-10-29’ in rows 100-200, the run-length encoding method would record this information as follows:

 ‘2015-10-29’;100-200